Tapering Strategies for Optimal Race Day Performance

 As much as we try to plan for everything on race day, unexpected challenges can occur.
 That’s why flexibility is key when creating a race day plan.
 For instance, adjustments might be necessary for an unexpected heatwave or windy conditions on race day.

 You may need extra fluids or more frequent rest breaks in hot weather than in cooler weather.
-Another factor that can impact performance is starting too fast at the beginning of the run due to an adrenaline rush or feeling overly confident after resting well during the taper phase.
+Starting too fast at the beginning of a run can impact performance.
+This can be caused by an adrenaline rush or feeling overly confident after resting during the taper phase.

 Stay calm, assess the situation, modify your plan, and continue positively.
-Remember that your primary goal on race day is to finish strong, so stay focused on what you can do within your capabilities.
+On race day, your main aim should be to finish strong.
+Stay focused on what you can do to the best of your abilities.

 Conclusion